piaw/www/claude/Draft2027.md

 - **Silvretta** — closed until summer 2030 (above).
 - **Hahntennjoch** — 18% out of Imst.
 Disqualifying loaded.
 - **Fernpass** — tunnelled trunk road, worse.
+- **Allgäu exit (Oberstdorf / Immenstadt / Kempten)** — investigated and rejected.
+The idea was to skip the Rheintal descent by riding out the top of the Bregenzerwald.
+But **no direct Oberstdorf–Munich train** (all change at Memmingen), and Immenstadt is mid-route boarding on the Lindau line. **Lindau's advantage is that it's an origin station** — the bike spaces start empty on the first train of the morning.
+A change with a loaded tandem, or boarding a train whose racks are already full, cancels that.
+- **Bregenz** — no direct train to Munich either.

+**→ Lindau it is.** Bayern-Ticket + per-bike day tickets, no reservations, first train of the morning.
+Proven in 2025.

 ---